Shobith16/MusicalNotesGeneration/README.md

 ## Results

 The project successfully separates audio tracks into individual components, classifies the musical instruments, converts sound to MIDI, and extracts musical notes.
-Detailed results, including accuracy metrics and sample outputs, can be found in the `results` directory.
+Detailed results, including accuracy metrics and sample outputs, can be found in terminal.

 ## Contributing